AmpersandJS/ampersand-dom-bindings/README.md

 ### value

 sets the value of the element to match value of the property. works well for `input`, `select`, and `textarea` elements. treats `undefined`, `null`, and `NaN` as `''` (empty string).

+**note**: The binding will only be applied if the element is not currently in focus.
+This is done by checking to see if the element is the `document.activeElement` first.

 ```js
 'model.key': {